ProtocolONE/ptah-docs/content/docs/seo.md

 bookToc: true
 ---

-# SEO for your gaming landing page
+# SEO checklist for your gaming landing page
 ***

 The best SEO strategies help you to increase organic traffic and rankings in search engines.